redis/redis/README.md

-This README is just a fast "quick start" document.
+This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.

 Building Redis
 --------------